webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/index.md

 Note: (12‒14s)

-Here's how you can do it using octomachinery.
+Here's how you can do it using octomachinery.<br>
-I kept the event handler from a few slides ago.
+I kept the event handler from a few slides ago.<br>
-Just replace an entry point invocation with a different one and everything else will work out of the box!
+Just replace an entry point invocation with a different one<br>
+and everything else will work out of the box!

 You can keep event handlers as is :)

 >>>>>